M-watermelon/ez-scripts/README.md

 ## What is this?
-This is a repo containing scripts I wrote to solve problems in daily life that are kind of similar to online coding challenges, so most of the programs will be pretty short.
+This is a repo containing scripts I wrote to solve problems in daily life that are kind of similar to online coding challenges.
+Most of the programs will be pretty short, and I may or may not optimize them in the future.

 ## What scripts are on here?